 Microsoft Teams surely earned a reputation for being the most preferred tool for online collaboration.
 Coupled with telephony abilities, Microsoft Team is a worthy option for business owners to give a second thought.

 Microsoft Teams is no longer limited to only online meetings as it even offers the ability to make calls.
 For instance, Telstra Calling for Office 365 gives a cloud-based voice calling service but you need to have Microsoft Office 365 license.
-Now your team can work more efficiently as they can make calls to mobiles or landlines through Microsoft Teams.
+Now your team can work more efficiently as they can make calls to mobiles or landlines through Microsoft Team Phone System.

 TCO365 Calling Plan of Telstra allows end-users to attend and make voice calls and includes a PSTN Phone number.